 According to Abiola and Edeoghon (2014) urban poultry production can be defined as the rearing of domesticated birds such as chicken, turkey, guinea fowl, pigeon and other game birds in urban areas.
 In Nigeria, pigeon, ducks, ostriches, guinea fowl and turkey are also widely kept, however, chickens are by far the most common.
 Poultry farming is an integral component of livelihood for both rural and urban middle income earners around the world, providing a source of income and nutrition to the populace.
-According to Ojo (2003), poultry are good converters of feed into useable protein in form meat eggs.Moreover, FAO (2010) reported that poultry meat represents about 33% of the total global meat production and acknowledged that the provision of animal proteins in the form of eggs and meat for household consumption is the most important reason for keeping poultry.
+According to Ojo (2003), poultry are good converters of feed into useable protein in form meat and eggs.Moreover, FAO (2010) reported that poultry meat represents about 33% of the total global meat production and acknowledged that the provision of animal proteins in the form of eggs and meat for household consumption is the most important reason for keeping poultry.
 It is also one of the most popular fast growing livestock enterprises worldwide, due to its low capital and space requirements (Umerah, 2012).

-Copyright @ 2018: This is an open-access article distributed under the terms of the Creative Commons Attribution license which permits unrestricted use, distribution, and reproduction in any medium for non commercial use (NonCommercial, or CC-BY-NC) provided the original author and source are credited.
+Copyright © 2018 The Author(s): This is an open-access article distributed under the terms of the Creative Commons Attribution 4.0 International License (CC BY-NC 4.0) which permits unrestricted use, distribution, and reproduction in any medium for non-commercial use provided the original author and source are credited.